-We did not audit the financial statements of Capital Investment Trust Corporation and Enno Cap Venture Inc., associates of Capital Securities Corporation.
-Those financial statements were audited by other auditors, whose reports have been furnished to us, and our conclusion, insofar as it relates to the amounts included for Capital Investment Trust Corporation and Enno Cap Venture Inc., are based solely on the reports of other auditors.
-The recognized investment amount of Capital Investment Trust Corporation and Enno Cap Venture Inc. are based solely on the reports of other auditors.
-The recognized investment amount of Capital Investment Trust Corporation and Enno Cap Venture Inc. under equity method constituted 0.68% and 0.82% of consolidated total assets as of December 31, 2021 and 2020, respectively, and the recognized profit of loss under using equity method constituted 2.76% and 3.48% of consolidated net income before income tax for the years ended December 31, 2021 and 2020, respectively.
+We did not audit the financial statements of Capital Investment Trust Corporation and Enno Cap Venture Inc., associate of Capital Securities Corporation.
+Those financial statements were audited by another auditor, whose reports has been furnished to us, and our conclusion, insofar as it relates to the amounts included for Capital Investment Trust Corporation and Enno Cap Venture Inc., are based solely on the reports of another auditor.
+The recognized investment amount of Capital Investment Trust Corporation and Enno Cap Venture Inc. under equity method constituted 0.72%, 0.68% of consolidated total assets as of December 31, 2022 and 2021, respectively, and the recognized profit of loss under using equity method constituted 8.33% and 2.76% of consolidated net income before income tax for the years ended December 31, 2022 and 2021, respectively.

-The Group has prepared its parent-company-only financial statements as of and for the years ended December 31, 2021 and 2020, on which we have issued an unqualified opinion with other matters paragraph.
+The Group has prepared its parent-company-only financial statements as of and for the years ended December 31, 2022 and 2021, on which we have issued an unmodified opinion with other matters paragraph.